s3p0ms/EasyChatOSC/README.md

 Python-based program to send chat content using VRChat's OSC function

 Enter "[rslist]" to be recognized as the location for placing "recent processes"

+Enter "[socket]" to be recognized as the location where the content sent by the socket is placed.

 The recommended minimum sending interval is 1.5s, I usually use 2.5s